Baseball Tag Out Rules

 Base runners must touch the bases in order of first base, second base, third base, and home plate in order to score a run.
-If at any point base runner fails to touch a base, he can be tagged out by a fielder even if he is touching a base.
-For example, if a base runner fails to touch second base before reaching third base, but is safe on third base, the fiedler can still tag him out.
+If at any point the base runner fails to touch a base, he can be tagged out by a fielder even if he is touching a base.
+For example, if a base runner fails to touch second base before reaching third base, but is safe on third base, the fielder can still tag him out.